hzjdev/hzjdev.github.io/README.md

 # Research Interests

-Software Engineering is more than a technical issue, in most cases it is tedious.
-As a former developer, my research goal is to provide practitioners with useful advice and toolchains to make it easier.
-I also focus on other fish in the sea, e.g., social aspects of development process.
+Software Engineering is more than a technical challenge, and in most cases it is tedious.
+As a former developer, my research goal is to provide practitioners with useful advice and toolchains from both societal and technical aspects to make development and maintenance easier.

 * Software Maintainability
   * Code Smell and Anti-Pattern